“Thou wilt keep him in perfect peace, whose mind is stayed on thee: because he trusteth in thee.” (Isaiah 26:3)

 Just and holy is Thy name, I am all unrighteousness;

 False and full of sin I am; Thou art full of truth and grace.

 Christ lovingly came to “heal the sick, cleanse the lepers, raise the dead, cast out devils” (Matthew 10:8).
-He didn’t just do this for those who followed Him, but for those who needed it, whether or not they responded in love, and indeed before long, those whom He had befriended turned on Him and demanded He die a sinner’s execution.
-But He was sinless—“The word was made flesh...full of grace and truth” (John 1:14).
+He didn’t just do this for those who followed Him but for those who needed it, whether or not they responded in love, and indeed before long those whom He had befriended turned on Him and demanded He die a sinner’s execution.
+But He was sinless—“The Word was made flesh...full of grace and truth” (John 1:14).

 Even though He had the power to avoid Calvary, His love was so great that He willingly accepted a sacrificial death for those who sent Him there.
-“Christ also hath once suffered for sins, the just for the unjust, that He might bring us to God” (I Peter 3:18).
+“Christ also hath once suffered for sins, the just for the unjust, that he might bring us to God” (1 Peter 3:18).
 Truly, He is the lover of the soul.
 JDM